 How do you crowdfund your business?

-It goes without saying that a professionally made page will garner more interest than one that has been thrown together.
+It also goes without saying that a well-thought out campaign page will generate more interest than one that has been thrown together.
 Cast around for popular pages that have exceeded their funding target, particularly those in a similar market to your own, and consider what they did well.

 Key elements of a good page include: